All Episodes

 That is the reality.

-Now, in in this montage, we have a classic illustration of one of the salient points I have been dwelling on the past two days, and that is a victim can say anything about anything, and nobody is allowed to criticize it or respond to it in even a slightly critical way.
+Now, in this montage, we have a classic illustration of one of the salient points I have been dwelling on the past two days, and that is a victim can say anything about anything, and nobody is allowed to criticize it or respond to it in even a slightly critical way.

 How dare Rush Limbaugh do this?

-Now let's go back to the bite, and uh you're gonna do a start-stop here, Mr. Broadcast Engineers, so listen close for when I shout stop, hit the bite.
+Now, let's go back to the bite, and we're going to do a start stop here, Mr. Broadcast Engineer.

-Limbo, what is going on here?
+Limbaugh, what is going on here?

 Stop.

-As I have tried to explain today, uh I believe Michael J. Fox, and then yesterday, I think Michael J. Fox's ad is the attack.
+As I have tried to explain today, I believe Michael J. Fox, and then yesterday, I think Michael J. Fox's ad is the attack.

 His is the attack.

-I defended the issues, the principles, and the people I believe in responding to Michael J. Fox in his ad.
+I defended the issues, the principles, and the people I believe in in responding to Michael J. Fox in his ad.

-Uh but this is the Thing.
+But this is the thing.

-See, you can't criticize what people, if they are victims, say, because that's going to be characterized as a personal attack on them.
+See, you can't criticize what people, if they are victims, say because that's going to be characterized as a personal attack on them.

-This is how the Democrats attempt to inoculate victims in a political arena so that they can say anything, because most people do end up cowed, folks.
+This is how the Democrats attempt to inoculate victims in a political arena so that they can say anything because most people do end up cowed folks.

 Most people don't have the guts to respond to it because they are precisely afraid of the reaction they are going to get.